lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 - "Use `?` and `??` to view help pages."
 - "Use `LogTo` function to save all GAP input and output into a text file."
 - "If calculation takes too long, press <Control>-C to interrupt it."
-- "Read 'A First Session with GAP' from the GAP Tutorial."
 ---

 If GAP is installed correctly you should be able to start it.
 Exactly how